-For sharpening successfully, you must be comfortable holding the drill bit.
+For hand sharpening drill bits successfully, you must be comfortable holding the shank.
 This means having a good grip on the bit and being in a stable position.
 It’s also important you use the correct technique when holding the bit.

 There are many ways to hold the bit, but the most common is to hold it between your thumb and the first two fingers.
 Get hold in a natural posture and have a good grip on the bit.

-Turn on the grinder while holding the bit with the cutting edge facing down and at 60° to the wheels.
+Turn on the grinder with the bits cutting edge facing down and at 60 degrees to the wheels.
 Grind away a little gradually until the chisel edge is sharp and true.

 3: Cut the Landing

 Now is the moment to cut the landing.
-Clamp the drill bit in a vice or hold it securely in your hand.
+Clamp the drill bit in a vice or hold it securely in your left hand.
 Start with the point angle of the bit facing up.
-With your other hand, use a file to improve the bit’s cutting edge.
+With your dominant hand, use a file to improve the bit’s cutting edge.

 File from top to bottom, moving across the entire length of the bit.
 You don’t have to apply much pressure – just enough to keep filling evenly.
 Don’t forget to do both sides of the bit.